rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 Having added the asset entries, we can now add the valid parent reference IDs using the [`setValidParentForEquippableGroup`](#setvalidparentforequippablegroup).
-For example if we want to add a valid reference for the left gem, we need to pass the value ofequippable reference ID of the left gem, parent smart contract address (in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).
+For example if we want to add a valid reference for the left gem, we need to pass the value of equippable reference ID of the left gem, parent smart contract address (in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).

 Last thing to do is to add assets to the tokens using [`addAssetToToken`](#addassettotoken).
 Asset of type A will be added to the gems 1 and 2, and the type B of the asset is added to gem 3.
 All of these should be accepted